tusharsial/Agile-Fixed-Wing-UAV/README.md

   ![alt text](https://github.com/tusharsial/Flight-Dynamics-Controls-UAV-/blob/main/Matlab%20%26%20Simulink%20Files/Flight%20Path%20Angle%20Eqn.jpg)

 **Note:** Only the important equations have been presented here.
 The equations for the aerodynamic constants can be found easily in any literature.
-I've used the equation for them from the book titled "Small Unmanned Aircraft: Theory and Practice" by Randal W. Beard and Timothy W. McLain.
+I've used the equation for them from the book [Small Unmanned Aircraft (2012).pdf](https://github.com/tusharsial/Flight-Dynamics-Controls-UAV-/files/9485598/Small.Unmanned.Aircraft.2012.pdf) by Randal W. Beard and Timothy W. McLain.

 # Controller & Observer Design
 The motion of the UAV is now divided into two parts while designing the controllers.
 One is in Lateral-Directional motion and the Other is in Longitudinal direction motion.
 Both controllers will work simultaneously to provide the overall flight stability and desired motion.
 A wind observer has also been modelled for estimating the wind disturbances.